zalgonoise/research/ddd/secrets-store.md

 	ChangePassword(ctx context.Context, username, password, newPassword string) error
 	// Refresh renews a user's JWT provided it is a valid one.
 Returns a session and an error Refresh(ctx context.Context, username, token string) (*user.Session, error)
-	// Validate verifies if a user's JWT is a valid one, returning a boolean and an error Validate(ctx context.Context, username, token string) (bool, error)
-	// ParseToken reads the input token string and returns the corresponding user in it, or an error ParseToken(ctx context.Context, token string) (*user.User, error)

 	// CreateUser creates the user under username `username`, with the provided password `password` and name `name`
 	// It returns a user and an error